cristeab/aq_dashboard/README.md

 # aq_dashboard
 Air Quality Dashboard

 Web server based on FastAPI Python package.
-The data is delivered over websockets periodically to the web page running in a browser.
+The data is delivered over websockets periodically to the web page.

 Prepare Python virtual environment and activate it: